Launching new

 4. An object must be clean, without dust, dirt, or marks.

-5. Avoid unnecessary Reflections, like that of a photographer or studio furniture.
+5. Avoid unnecessary reflections or saturation, like that of a photographer or studio furniture.

 6. The image reflects the actual color of the product.